zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Note.md

 This article describes how to partition and format a large data disk in different operating systems using the GPT format.
 Note that a large data disk indicates a disk greater than 2 TiB, while a disk size smaller than 2 TiB indicates a small data disk.

-**Note:** If you want to partition and format a data disk less than 2 TiB, please see [Format a data disk for Linux instance](../../../../reseller.en-US/Quick Start for Entry-Level Users/Step 4.
-Format a data disk/Format a data disk for Linux instance.md#) and [Format a data disk for Windows instances](../../../../reseller.en-US/Quick Start for Entry-Level Users/Step 4.
+**Note:** If you want to partition and format a data disk less than 2 TiB, please see [format a data disk for Linux instances](../../../../reseller.en-US/Quick Start for Entry-Level Users/Step 4.
+Format a data disk/Format a data disk for Linux instance.md#) and [format a data disk for Windows instances](../../../../reseller.en-US/Quick Start for Entry-Level Users/Step 4.
 Format a data disk/Format a data disk for Windows instances.md#).

 ## Note {#section_xmm_psc_ydb .section}